cfpb/design-system/docs/pages/featured-content-modules.md

                       alt="">
               </div>
           </section>
+        variation_description: >-
-        variation_description: When the featured content module visual is a video, or a static image composed with its subject in the middle, add the `o-featured-content-module__center` modifier class to the
+          When the featured content module visual is a video, or a static image composed with its subject in the middle, add the `o-featured-content-module__center` modifier class to the
           `o-featured-content-module` organism.
 This anchors the center of the image to the center of the available space so that the focal point of the visual remains in view at all screen sizes.

+          For videos, note that a 60 x 60 px play button appears centered within the image area.
+Make sure the subject of the thumbnail photo is not awkwardly obscured by the play button.
         variation_name: Centered visual
     variation_group_name: Variations
     variation_group_description: >-